sshar278/ser594_23fc_project/project_exploration.md

 #### File to document all progress, findings, and challenges faced.
 Essential to explain the choices made in data processing and visualization.

+### Note : The generated merged_data.db can be viewed using the sqlite db browser.
+This contains all the cleaned and processed data

 SERX94: Exploratory Data Munging and Visualization

 TITLE : Exploring Election Data : Munging and Visual Insights